vonovak/react-native-theme-control/docs/install.md

 # react-native-theme-control

+iOS 13 or newer is required for theming logic.
+However, the package builds with iOS 10 and newer.

+Version 2 supports RN 0.70 and newer.
+Version 2 can also be used with Expo >=47.

-The minimum required RN version is 0.66.1.
-Also, iOS 13 or newer is required.
+For version 1, the minimum required RN version is 0.66.1.
+Version 1 can also be used with Expo >=45 and < 47.

-Expo >= 45 is supported.

 ## Installation